niclasmattsson/WindSites/Fredrik mejl.md

+# To do

+1. Why did we mask out areas where turbines exist IRL?
+    * split onshore_OK into separate mask categories
+    * add all into regional dataframe
+    * print summary statistics per country (see dataframe for regional stats)

+2. Calculate exploited area
+    * calculate total area of each region, and total masked and unmasked areas
+    * separate by on and offshore as well
+    * calculate power density of (actual) turbines in total and (model) unmasked areas for each region (density_total, density_unmasked)
+    * calculate exploited area for each region in % using our assumed turbine density
+    * redo calculation for entire country and print summary statistics

+3. Time variation of exploited area
+    * repeat step 2c, 2d and 2e for each year
+    * save result in a matrix (region_name x exploited_area_in_year) and country result in a vector, then sort by current exploited and plot top 10 curves

+# Nytt mejl

 Några tillägg och kommentarer.

 1. Kolla för alla länder de vindkraftverk som ligger på områden som är förbjudna enligt vår mask.
 Analysera vilka kriterier som gjorde dem förbjudna.
 Fokus på de stora dragen, och relativt nya verk.
 Syfte, testa var masken är för restriktiv.